amplience/dc-extension-shoppable-image/docs/FORMAT-USAGE.md

 ![Example of an image enriched with the Shoppable Image Extension](../media/format-example.png)

-In the example image above, a few regions of the image have been highlighted with polygon hotspots, there is a point of interest centered on the model, and there is a hotspot placed on top the bag and trousers.
+In the example image above, a few regions of the image have been highlighted with polygon hotspots, there is a point of interest centered on the model, and there is a hotspot placed on top of the bag and trousers.

 Here is the JSON for this Shoppable Image: